-NYSCI has just produced an iBook that will change how you view the role of science in the legal system.
+NYSCI has produced an eBook that will change how you view the role of science in the legal system.

 False Conviction: Innocence, Guilt & Science focuses on real cases in which eyewitness accounts, confessions and crime lab tests led to false convictions, and where DNA evidence helped exonerate the innocent.
 It includes interactive experiences where you can examine DNA in blood, hair and semen, match a bullet to the gun that fired it, explore crime scene photos, and more.
 NYSCI collaborated with the Innocence Project and Touch Press to produce the interactive iBook, which is written by Pulitzer Prize-winning journalist Jim Dwyer.